 Has the PBI Office and program been endorsed by the Mayor and/or other elected officials?

 - Yes, and the PBI Office is one of the necessary tools in the project delivery toolbox.
 We must leverage available resources to meet the needs and demands of our growing city.
-The PBI program and centralized office aligns well with the City and Mayor’s core values of transparency, inclusivity, equity and opportunities for all.
+The PBI program and centralized office align well with the City and Mayor’s core values of transparency, inclusivity, equity, and opportunities for all.

 Will the PBI program be used for projects that will be developed outside of the Denver City and County limits?

 - The PBI program is based on national and international best practices.
 All of the program guidelines and policies are available on the PBI website.
 Other jurisdictions of public entities may choose to use the PBI program, if appropriate, for meeting their project delivery goals and for providing the best value to their taxpayers.